Blackhawk Museum

 The Blackhawk Museum, founded in 1988, consists of five distinct galleries in a facility in Danville, California with a significant collection of classic, rare, and unique automobiles.
 In addition to its gallery Classic Car Collection, the museum's four other galleries are The Spirit of the Old West, Art of Africa, Into China, and World of Nature.

-The museum is located within the Blackhawk mall shopping center in Blackhawk, California and is an affiliate through the Smithsonian Affiliations program.
-The Museum is not affiliated with the Blackhawk mall.
-The museum is a subsidiary of a not-for-profit Behring Global Educational Foundation.
+The museum is a subsidiary of the not-for-profit Behring Global Educational Foundation and an affiliate of the Smithsonian Institution through the Smithsonian Affiliations program.
+It is located within the Blackhawk Plaza shopping center but is not affiliated with the mall.